Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Gas boiler

-Unlike gas fired boilers on a mains gas supply or LPG gas supply, electric boilers don’t release waste gases as no fossil fuels are being burnt when operating – thus have a lower carbon footprint.
+Unlike gas fired boilers on a mains gas supply or an LPG supply, electric boilers don’t release waste gases as no fossil fuels are being burnt when operating – thus have a lower carbon footprint.

 Electric combi boiler